 - Pun-Based Title: 50 Grand, Grand Slam?

-- Retraux: Despite having a glitzy 1970s look, the game itself carries traits of 1950s game shows such as frequent use of isolation booths (21), multi-part questions sharing the same category throughout a player's run (The $64,000 Question), and having to come back the next day to keep playing (also Question, except that one was weekly).
+- Retraux: Slam featured elements inspired by the big money game shows of the 1950's, such as frequent use of isolation booths (21, The $64,000 Question), multi-part questions sharing the same category throughout a player's run (The $64,000 Question), and having to come back the next day to keep playing (also Question, except that one was weekly).

-- Unexpected Gameplay Change: A pair of golfers in the premiere faced a slightly different task than usual, namely trying to chip five golf balls into a target 25 feet away.
+- Unexpected Gameplay Change: A pair of golfers in the premiere played a skills competition instead of trivia: chip five golf balls into a target 25 feet away.
 The better score won.